Fort Point Lighthouse (Nova Scotia)

 Fort Point Lighthouse is a lighthouse located on the Mersey River outside the town of Liverpool in the Canadian province of Nova Scotia.
-First erected in 1832, it served as a navigational aid for local sailors and fishermen until 1954, when it was taken out of operation.
+Constructed in 1855, the lighthouse sits amongst the remnants of a colonial battery.

+The site of the lighthouse played an integral role in the historical defense of Liverpool.
+During the eighteenth century Fort Point had a signal station and during the American Revolutionary War a palisade was erected and fitted with cannons to defend the harbour from privateers.

-The lighthouse is the site of the Fort Point Lighthouse Interpretive Centre & Park which is operated by the Queens County Museum on behalf of the Region of Queens Municipality.
+The lighthouse is the modern-day site of the Fort Point Lighthouse Interpretive Centre & Park which is operated by the Queens County Museum on behalf of the Region of Queens Municipality.